rsolano/CarND-Advanced-Lane-Lines-P4/README.md

 My perspective transform code is contained in the `warp()` in lines 16 to 22 of the warp.py module.

-The `warp()` function takes an image, source and destination points and returns the warped image as well as the inverse matrix.
+The `warp()` function takes an image, source and destination points and returns the warped image.
+There the opencv `getPerspectiveTransform()` function generates a transform matrix using the source/destination points.
+This matrix is then passed to the `warpPerspective()` function which takes care of producing a warped image.

 I manually picked the following source and destination points: